 There is no regulatory restriction on study for J-2 dependents.
 J-2 dependents wishing to pursue study at the university level are permitted to study full-time, with no additional authorization needed from an immigration standpoint.
 Children holding J-2 status are eligible to enroll in local schools.

-For information from the Georgia Department of Education regarding school enrollment, please click here.
+Visit the Georgia Department of Education website for more information regarding school enrollment.

-Please note that J-2 dependents pursuing studies at the university or graduate level are not eligible to receive positions such as GRAs (Graduate Research Assistantships) or GTAs (Graduate Teaching Assistantships) unless they have first applied for and received an Employment Authorization Document (EAD card).
+Please note that J-2 dependents pursuing studies at the university or graduate level are not eligible to receive positions such as Graduate Research Assistantships (GRAs) or Graduate Teaching Assistantships (GTAs) unless they have first applied for and received an Employment Authorization Document (EAD card).
 Please see the "Work Authorization for J-2 Dependents" section for more information on how to request this authorization.

 Work Authorization for J-2 Dependents